ferrilab/bitvec/book/dedication.md

 work of which I’m most proud, and which I most wish he could have seen.

-The `bitvec` project is dedicated to the memory of my father, George M. Payne, who inspired me to build quality work, supported my search to find my talents, and taught me to work for the benefit of others beyond myself.
+The `bitvec` project is dedicated to the memory of my father, George M. Payne, who inspired me to build quality work, supported my search for my talents, and taught me to labor for the benefit of others beyond myself.